renderedtext/semaphore-docs-new/source/docs/managing-public-ssh-keys-for-ssh-sessions.md

 <img src="/docs/assets/img/public-ssh-keys/first-public-ssh-key.png" class="img-responsive">

-Enter a name for your key and copy the content of your public ssh key.
+Enter a name for your key and copy the content of your public SSH key.

 <img src="/docs/assets/img/public-ssh-keys/adding-public-ssh-keys.png" class="img-responsive">